BlockDevsUnited/l-earn/Lessons/English/L_EARN/Polkadot/LP1:What_Is_Polkadot.md

 ### Set up a Polkadot Wallet

 For this lesson, all you need to do is set up a Polkadot Wallet.
-There are many wallets available, included Atomic Wallet, IMToken, Enjin wallet, and Trust Wallet.
+There are many wallets available, including Atomic Wallet, IMToken, Enjin wallet, and Trust Wallet.

 ## Testing